goldenbiscuitt/goldenbiscuitt/README.md

-# Hi, I'm Arian, a network and systems engineer.
+# Hi, I'm Arian, a network and systems administrator.
 <a href="https://linkedin.com/in/adcheca"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 For seven years, He has been the go-to expert companies rely on to resolve their most complex technical challenges—the kind that stall operations and frustrate teams.
 His background goes beyond simply patching issues; he specializes in identifying the deep-seated root causes of hardware and software failures to deliver permanent, innovative solutions.